vpavlenko/study-music/parts/classical_advanced.md

 - https://mtosmt.org/issues/mto.15.21.4/mto.15.21.4.aziz.html
 - Charles Rosen.
 Sonata Forms
 - [Charles Rosen.
 The Classical Style: Haydn, Mozart, Beethoven](https://amzn.to/3gLA5do) (is this actually about form, or is it vaguely musicological?)
 - Danuta Mirka, Julian Horton, Michael Klein etc.
+- Yoel Greenberg.
+How Sonata Forms.
+A Bottom-Up Approach to Musical Form. - he has corpus studies on evolution of recapitulation

 Books on individual composers and pieces